vercel/satori/README.md

 ### JSX

-(TBD: Only pure and stateless function components, only inlined styles.)
+Satori only accepts JSX elements that are pure and stateless.
+You can use a subset of HTML elements (see section below), or custom React components, but React APIs such as `useState` and `useEffect` are not supported.

 ### HTML Elements

 Satori supports a limited subset of HTML and CSS features, due to its special use cases.
 In general, only these static and visible elements and properties that are implemented.

 For example, the `<input>` HTML element, the `cursor` CSS property are not in consideration.
+And you can't use `<style>` tags or external resources via `<link>` or `<script>`.

-(TBD)
+Also, Satori does not guarantee that the SVG will 100% match the browser-rendered HTML output since Satori implements its own rendering engine based on the [SVG 1.1 spec](https://www.w3.org/TR/SVG11).

 ### CSS Properties